propensive/tumult/readme.md

 libraries perform some quite unpleasant tasks.

 Names should be English words, though many are obscure or archaic, and it should be noted how willingly English adopts foreign words.
-Most are
+Names are generally of Greek or Latin origin, and have often arrived in English via a romance language.

 ## License